We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • Hearing aids: These devices make sounds louder, which makes them easier for a person to understand.

-• Assistive listening devices: In contrast with hearing aids, this option helps a person hear sounds involved in specific activities.
-For example, a telephone amplifier makes it easier for someone to hear the person on the other end of the phone and carry on a conversation.
+• Assistive listening devices: Unlike hearing aids, this option helps a person hear sounds involved in specific activities.
+For example, a telephone amplifier makes it easier to hear the person on the other end of the phone and carry on a conversation.

 • Personal sound amplification products: These devices do not involve customized programming or compensate for hearing loss.
 Instead, they permit those with a standard level of hearing to hear better in certain situations, such as while birdwatching.